 by Cynthia M. Braden, MFT

-Realize that the child is becoming socialized to the standards of: 1. your family 2. the e-world and 3. society.
+Realize that the child is becoming socialized to the standards of: 1. your family 2. the electronic world and 3. society.
 Parents often complain, "How can I get my children to comply and be motivated...
 I don't want to have problems when they're older?"

-I would like to provide a few suggestions to help your child be able to manage the demands of becoming 'socialized', feel good about compliance, and through motivation develop advanced competencies for his or her age without adult pressure.
+I would like to provide a few suggestions to help your child be able to manage the demands of becoming 'socialized', feel good about compliance, and through self-motivation, develop advanced competencies for his or her age without adult pressure.

-If the child has been sheltered from consequences...
-Mom and Dad fixing things and not letting the child experience the result of his actions... this is a very detrimental lesson for the child because he is internalizing a belief structure that is false and will not serve him in the long run.
-He has learned that there are no (or inappropriate) consequences for his actions and Mom and Dad will fix anything.
-The kid learns, "Yeah they'll nag at me for awhile but they will end up doing it for me."
+If children are sheltered from legitimate demands and consequences long term, they internalize that there are, in reality, no imperatives or consequences.
+This is a detrimental lesson for the child because he is internalizing a belief structure that is false and will not serve him in the long run.
+He has learned that there are no (or inappropriate) consequences, and Mom and Dad will fix anything.
+The kid learns, "Yeah they'll scream at me or take my stuff away but they will end up doing it for me."
 That might be cute when he keeps forgetting his stuff so he gets to see you for a minute... but not so cute when he's 25 years old and bouncing checks around town.
 We need to prepare our children for independent life by allowing consistent, fair and natural consequences, without putting so much pressure on them that they break down.

 1600 Rosecrans Avenue